dotnet/docs-maui/docs/user-interface/graphics/paint/index.md

 The `Paint` class is an abstract class that paints an area with its output.
 Classes that derive from `Paint` describe different ways of painting an area.
 The following list describes the different paint types available in .NET MAUI:

-- `SolidPaint`, which is used to paint an area with a solid color.
+- `SolidPaint`, which paints an area with a solid color.
 For more information, see [Solid color paint](solidcolor.md).
-- `GradientPaint`, which is used to paint an area with a gradient.
+- `GradientPaint`, which paints an area with a gradient.
 For more information, see [Gradient paint](gradient.md).
 - `ImagePaint`
-- `PatternPaint`
+- `PatternPaint`, which paints an area with a pattern.
+For more information, see [Pattern paint](pattern.md).

 Instances of these types can painted on an `ICanvas`, typically by using the `SetFillPaint` method to set the paint as the fill of a shape.